johnsonlee/r8/compatibility-faq.md

 `-keep[classmembers],allowshrinking,allowoptimization,allowobfuscation,allowaccessmodification class-specification`
 Additionally, for attributes describing a relationship such as `InnerClass` and `EnclosingMethod`, non-compat mode requires both endpoints being kept.
+- When optimizing or minifying the `SourceFile` attribute will always be rewritten to `SourceFile` unless `-renamesourcefileattribute` is used in which case the provided value is used.
+The original source file name is in the mapping file and when optimizing or minifying a mapping file is always produced.

 ## Stack traces and retracing
 When compiling with R8, a mapping file can be produced to support mapping stack